ideepcoder/Rtd_Ws_AB_plugin/Docs/WSRTD Doc.md

 - Supports updating Symbol Information, Extra Data and Fundamental data
 - Supports plugin state persistence, restores data between DB changes and AB restarts. v3.04.20

 # ✨ Upcoming  ✨
+- Check out the Upgrades section at the end for performance enhancements
 - ArcticDB active integration
 - A lot of leverage with keeping bloated data locally in ArcticDB and a concise Amibroker database